Republicans back away from confronting Trump and his loyalists after the Capitol insurrection, embracing them instead

 Shaping the Republican strategies is the relatively strong position in which they think they now find themselves.
 Democrats govern from a far weaker position than they did at the start of the Obama administration, with the Senate evenly divided and House Speaker Nancy Pelosi (D-Calif.) holding only a 10-seat advantage heading into off-year elections that are usually damaging to the party holding the White House.
 Republicans expanded the number of governorships to 27 last year and control more than 60 percent of state legislative chambers, after recently winning the New Hampshire House and Senate.

-That landscape sets the party up well, Republicans think, especially if they are able to make the gains they expect through redistricting in the coming year.
+That landscape sets the party up well, Republicans say, especially if they are able to make the gains they expect through redistricting in the coming year.
 Even if he has largely been repudiated by those outside his party, recent polling has shown overwhelming support for Trump among voters who lean Republican, with 79 percent approving of how he handled the presidency and 57 percent saying the Republican Party should follow his leadership after the attack on the Capitol.

 “There are a lot of Republicans who hold their nose, but if you want to win, there are 6 million voters in 2016 who didn’t show up in 2018,” said a House Republican political strategist, who spoke on the condition of anonymity to comment more frankly about Republican dependence on Trump’s most loyal fans.
 “They are a voting coalition that matters in this country.
 They have a voice, and they are going to make that voice heard.”

 The numbers have taken away any appetite for picking fights with the more divisive, conspiratorial and militant elements of the party.
 Instead, sentiment has gone the other way.
 The state party of Oregon released a statement this week that compared Republicans who voted to impeach Trump a second time to the traitor Benedict Arnold and suggesting falsely that the Capitol attack had been a “false flag” effort by Trump opponents.
-The state party of Arizona last weekend voted to censure Gov. Doug Ducey (R), for standing by the accuracy of Biden’s win in the state, a move that was dismissed as unimportant by Ducey’s aides.
+The state party of Arizona last weekend voted to censure Gov. Doug Ducey (R) for standing by the accuracy of President Biden’s win in the state, a move that was dismissed as unimportant by Ducey’s aides.

 In response, McCarthy has focused on finding a way to keep his conference together, giving committee assignments to members such as Rep. Lauren Boebert (R-Colo.), who tweeted “Today is 1776” before the Capitol riot, and Greene, who also urged protests at the Capitol.
 Greene, who continues to claim falsely that fraud led to the outcome of the presidential election, has been under attack this week because of past social media posts that agreed with calls for violence against Democrats.